 SOLITUDE

-Solitude offers great intermediate terrain for adaptive folks.
+Solitude Mountain Resort offers great intermediate terrain for adaptive folks.
 You'll park at the Moonbeam Lodge and an elevator can be used to get to the snow level and the magic carpet, Moonbeam and Link chairlifts.
 It's best to have a friend or buddy on hand to help you with gear to get up to Solitude's snow.

-Parking reservations are required on holidays or Fri-Sun.
+Parking reservations are required on holidays or Friday–Sunday.
 ADA spaces are available to reserve and offered at no cost.
 When making a reservation, make sure to choose the Carpool/ADA option.
 Upon arrival, you must display an ADA placard to gain access to your reserved ADA parking.

 There is steeper terrain off the new Eagle Chair and Wally has found that the new chairlift is smooth and easy to load on his monoski.
 The older Powderhorn chairlift is a fixed grip that can feature a steep drop-off at the top.
 The conditions and snow level dictate the ease of unloading on Powderhorn which serves up steep, technical terrain that isn't always groomed.

-There are restrooms on both level 1 and level 2 of the Moonbeam lodge.
+There are restrooms on both level 1 and level 2 of the Moonbeam Lodge.
 These are the easiest to use around the mountain.

 We hope this guide is helpful in removing some of the friction or unknown factors for those with adaptive needs who want to visit Utah resorts.
 Utah by and large offers a pretty darn friendly populace of passionate skiers and snowboarders.
 If you have questions just ask, we'll be happy to share info and lend support.